Cryptanalysis of PLWE based on zero-trace quadratic roots: An attack based on traces over finite extensions of An attack based on traces over finite extensions of Fq

 For a start, observe that the polynomial $a(x)$ will be sampled from $R_{q,0}$ with probability $q^{1-N}$.
 But if we fix $a_0(x)$, any $N^\ast$-tuple $(a_1,a_3, \dotsc,a_{2N^\ast+1})$ for $a_1(x)$ such that $\sum_{j=0}^{N^*}a_{2j+1}(-\rho) ^{2j}=0$ gives rise to the same polynomial $a^\ast(x)$.
 Since there are $q^{N^*}$ of such tuples, and $a(x)$ was sampled uniformly, i.e., with probability $q^{1-N}$, the sample $a^\ast(x)$ for Algorithm~\ref{alg1} will occur with probability $q^{1-N}q^{N^\ast}$. \end{proof}

 We can now study the probability of success of our attack:

 \begin{prop}Assume that $|\Sigma|<q$ and let $M$ be the number of input samples.
 If Algorithm~\ref{alg2} returns \textbf{NOT PLWE}, then the samples come from the uniform distribution on $R_{q,0}\times R_q$.
-If it outputs anything other than \textbf{NOT PLWE}, then the samples are valid PLWE samples with probability $1-\left(|\Sigma|/q\right)^M$.
-In particular, this probability tends to 1 as $M$ grows. \end{prop} \begin{proof} Let us denote by $X$ an unknown random distribution.
-The target of Algorithm~\ref{alg2} is to determine whether $X$ is a uniform or a PLWE distribution.
+If it outputs anything other than \textbf{NOT PLWE}, then the samples are valid PLWE samples with probability $1-q\left(|\Sigma|/q\right)^M$.
+In particular, this probability tends to 1 as $M$ grows. \end{prop} \begin{proof} Let us denote by $X$ an unknown random distribution which can be either uniform or a PLWE one.
+The target of Algorithm~\ref{alg2} is to determine which is the case.
 For a sample $v=(a(x), b(x))\in R_{q,0}\times R_q$ output by $X$, we can write

 where $a_0(x)=a^*(x^2)$ and $b_0(x)=b^*(x^2)$, according to Lemma~\ref{unifprima}, and $a_1(\alpha)=0$.
 Let $X^*$ be the random distribution that, after sampling $X$ for a pair $(a(x),b(x))$, returns $(a^*(x),b^*(x))\in R_q^*\times R_q^*$.